raviprak/JAVABench/README.md

 11. Eclipse collections?
 12. ReadWrite locks vs synchronized locks. https://stackoverflow.com/questions/34611106/synchronized-vs-readwritelock-performance

+JAVABench-HomePage architecture
+• Write a program to spit out details about the test environment
+• For each environment generated output on different page for each test.

 ### Measurement variables
 1. JDK7, JDK8, JDK9.
 Let's compile and run on the same version and not worry about cross-version testing.
 2. Laptop, Intel Desktop, AMD Desktop, DigitalOcean VM, Phone(?)